 When I've finished, what course can I do next?

-Look for other Literature courses at www.citylit.ac.uk under History, Culture and Writing/Literature.
+Look for other courses in our Literature programme at History, Culture and Humanities/Literature at www.citylit.ac.uk.

 Rebecca Jones is a researcher and lecturer in African literature, world literatures and travel writing.
 She has a PhD from the University of Birmingham, where she subsequently worked as a Lecturer, and is now an Honorary Research Fellow at Birmingham.
 Her first book, At the Crossroads: Nigerian Travel Writing and Literary Culture in Yoruba and English was published in 2019.
 She is an editor of the literary travel writing journal Fortunate Traveller.
 She works as a researcher at a charity and also runs creative journalling workshops for mothers.